KshitijAggarwal/kshitijaggarwal.github.io/home.md

 permalink: /
 ---

 Hi!
-Welcome to my personal website.
+Welcome to my website.

-I am a PhD student at the Department of Physics and Astronomy at West Virginia University.
-I write [code](https://github.com/KshitijAggarwal) to find Fast Radio Bursts, and delegate some of my tasks to Machine Learning.
-You can find the details of my ongoing projects [here](/research/).
-I love to read, used to write blogs and have dabbled with poetry as well.
-Feel free to look around using the tabs on the top.
+I recently completed my Ph.D. from the Department of Physics and Astronomy at West Virginia University.
+I developed algorithms to automatically find and study rare astrophysical events (called Fast Radio Bursts).

-You can find my cv ([here](/docs/kshitij_cv.pdf)) and a list of my publications ([here](https://ui.adsabs.harvard.edu/public-libraries/yUUKwaFhRVu2DCvZ4A3HXg)).
+You can find some of my past research projects [here](/research/).
+I love to read, write, and dabble with poetry.

+I now want to solve real-world problems using the data analysis and machine learning skills I learned in my undergraduate and graduate studies.